Not All Multivitamins Are Created Equal — How To Make Sure Yours Has Benefits*

 Ferira explains that "beyond vitamins and minerals that all the cells in your body require daily, there are other unique bioactives—often derived from plants, no surprise there—that combat oxidative stress and support cellular resilience and longevity."* Some of the MVPs in this category include glutathione, your body's master antioxidant, carotenoids (beta-carotene, lutein, zeaxanthin, and lycopene), resveratrol, and CoQ10.*

 Your brain, of course, relies on a wide variety of nutrients in order to function optimally.
-Just a few worth mentioning: all eight B vitamins (which have a hand in everything from energy production to DNA synthesis and repair to neurochemical production), vitamin D (which supports neuronal tissue), resveratrol (the antioxidant supports parts of the brain associated with memory), and the antioxidant glutathione (which helps the brain combat oxidative stress head-on).*
+Just a few worth mentioning: all6 eight B vitamins6 (which have a hand in everything from energy production to DNA synthesis and repair to neurochemical production), vitamin D7 (which supports neuronal tissue), resveratrol8 (the antioxidant supports parts of the brain associated with memory), and the antioxidant glutathione9 (which helps the brain combat oxidative stress head-on).*

 Healthy hair, skin, and nails

 And, the health of (and visual changes in) our nails, finally, provide major insights13 into whether or not we're meeting our nutritional needs over time or facing micronutrient inadequacy (for example, vitamin C), Ferira adds.*

 Given the wide variety of nutrients our hair, skin, and nails depend on, taking a quality multivitamin (particularly one that contains antioxidant compounds from plants) is a great way to support them, says Ferira.*